CMPS-2200/recitation-06-template/recitation-06.md

 **6** Let's now use our heap for something useful.
 Recall that selection sort repeatedly locates the minimum element in order to sort.
 Implement `heapsort` by using a heap to efficiently retrieve minima in a list.
-To do so, first add all the elements to the list, then repeatedly delete the minimum to construct the sorted list.
+To do so, first add all the elements to the heap, then repeatedly delete the minimum to construct the sorted list.
   Test your implementation with `test_heapsort`.
 What is the work and span of `heapsort`?

 **enter answer in answers.md**